Country Profile: Burundi

 Environment

-Burundi faces several environmental challenges including soil erosion, deforestation, and loss of wildlife habitat.
-It is a party to multiple international environmental agreements aimed at mitigating these issues.
+Burundi faces several environmental issues, including soil erosion, deforestation, and wildlife habitat loss.
+The country is a participant in multiple international environmental agreements, addressing challenges like biodiversity and climate change.

 Transportation